-- 1-acre; or - 2,500 square feet if the project is within a CBPA.
+- 1-acre; or - 2,500 square feet if the project is within a CBPA; or - Any disturbed area for a project that is seeking LEED certification, per LEED requirements.

 SWM Land-Disturbing Activity - means a man-made change to the land surface that potentially changes its runoff characteristics, including clearing, grading, or excavation.